Frequently asked questions & Answers

 Q: How many employees does Tallink have?

 A: At the end of 2019 Tallink Grupp employed 7 240 people.
 Due to seasonal nature of the operations, the number of employees fluctuates throughout the year.
 The average number of employees in 2019 was 7 270.
+Affected by Covid-19 situation, significant deterioration of the economic environment and reduced scope of operations at 30 June 2020, the Group had 6 545 employees.

 Q: What are the sales and earnings figures for the latest fiscal year?